Doctors Note Logo

 Understanding Sleep Hallucinations: How a Doctor Checks Your Brain

-Hypnagogic hallucinations are vivid images, sounds, or sensations as you drift off to sleep and are often benign but may point to factors such as sleep deprivation, anxiety, narcolepsy, or neurological issues.
-Doctors evaluate them using a detailed medical history, sleep diaries or actigraphy, physical and neurological exams, overnight sleep studies, EEGs, and sometimes imaging or blood tests to rule out underlying disorders.
+Hypnagogic hallucinations are vivid images, sounds, or sensations that occur as you drift off to sleep.
+While often harmless, they can signal underlying issues like sleep deprivation, anxiety, narcolepsy, or neurological conditions.
+To diagnose the cause, doctors typically review your medical history, use sleep diaries or actigraphy, and perform physical and neurological exams.
+They may also order overnight sleep studies, EEGs, imaging, or blood tests to rule out underlying disorders.

 answer background